async-library/react-async/README.md

 The React team is currently working on a large rewrite called [Concurrent React], previously known as "Async React".
 Part of this rewrite is Suspense, which is a generic way for components to suspend rendering while they load data from a cache.
-It can render a fallback UI while loading data, much like `<Async.Loading>`.
+It can render a fallback UI while loading data, much like `<Async.Pending>`.

 React Async has no direct relation to Concurrent React.
 They are conceptually close, but not the same.
 React Async is meant to make dealing with asynchronous business logic easier.
 Concurrent React will make those features have less